This is the featured image of the Process Your Dance Piano blog article.

 This is a close-up screenshot of piano layers channels and its highlighted panning positions.

 Once satisfied with the stereo image, we can proceed.
-Since our dance piano has three layers, it would be best to group and process them all at once, for a smoother workflow.
+Since our dance piano has three layers, it would be best to group and process them all simultaneously for a smoother workflow.

 The first effect that will be included will be an EQ on the group channel.
-In areas of the spectrum where your piano’s frequency content could be building up too much, EQ should be employed to shape the sound.
+EQ should be employed to shape the sound in areas of the spectrum where your piano's frequency content could be building up too much.
 Some general advice would be to search for muddiness between 200 and 400 Hz and harshness anywhere between 2 kHz and 8 kHz.

 A compressor will be the following effect we will use.
-A good option would be to gently process it with a plugin called OTT by Xfer, which makes use of upward and downward compression, as we need something to glue all three layers together.
-Let’s hear how our dance piano sounds so far.
+A good option would be to gently process it with an OTT plugin by Xfer, which uses upward and downward compression, as we need something to glue all three layers together.
+Let's hear how our dance piano sounds so far.

 This is a screenshot of EQ and compressor plugins used to process the piano.